Salvinha-vlc/Customer-segmentation-project/README.md

 <a name="hypotheses-/-questions"></a>

 ## Hypotheses / Questions
-* Are the current current campaigns of Tailer effective in terms of engaging customers to come more often to the stores and driving revenues up?
+* Are the current marketing campaigns of Tailer effective in terms of engaging customers to come more often to the stores and driving revenues up?
 * By how much?
 * Is it possible to come up with ways to improve those Tailer KPIs?